Gero-Gi/QR_Lectures/README.md

 # QR_Lectures
 WEB application to handle attendance at lectures using QR codes developed with Django, Django Rest Framework, HTML, CSS and JavaScript.
-More informations, in Italian, can be found inside [a relative link]QR_Lectures.pdf.
+More informations, in Italian, can be found inside [QR_Lectures.pdf.pdf](QR_Lectures.pdf).